Axway Open Banking

-The open banking movement starts with the banking industry, but it will soon expand to Open Everything: open finance, open government, open healthcare, as well as other industries — a global phenomenon driven by consumers who want to control where, when, and how their personal data is shared and manage it from one place.
+The open banking movement may have started with the banking industry, but it will soon expand to Open Everything: open finance, open government, open healthcare, as well as other industries — a global phenomenon driven by consumers, but not only, who want to control where, when, and how their personal data is shared and manage it from one place.

 For consumers, being able to manage their full financial assets in one place and freely compare financial institutions’ fees and interest is an exciting proposition; however, one that might not be so attractive for banks, at least on the surface.